ntop/PF_RING/doc/containers/namespaces.rst

 A network interface belongs to exactly one network namespace.
 Containers usually use virtual interface pairs (veth driver), eth0 in the container namespace is paired (logically cross- connected) with vethXXX in the host namespace.

-PF_RING exports sockets informations under /proc/net/pf_ring/, there is a /proc/net/pf_ring/ view for each namespace.
+PF_RING natively supports Network namespaces and exports sockets informations under /proc/net/pf_ring/.
+There is a /proc/net/pf_ring/ view for each namespace.
+When you open a socket on an interface, it capture traffic from that interface in the current namespace.
+The 'any' interface is an exception, with this interface name traffic from *all* namespaces is captured.

 The *ip netns* command can be used to play with network namespaces as in the examples below.